offDaCharts/min/README.md

 min

+Picture: -
+(This is not a placeholder for a picture to come.
+This picture best describes the language)
 ===

 Minimal prog lang

 What is it?

-Min is a minimal programming language where most key words and symbols are one character.
+Min is a minimal programming language where most key words and symbols are one symbol.
+It is statically typed.
 Programs in min are automatically minified so as to use very little memory.
 If you want something readable, min is not for you, try manatee instead.

 Examples: